MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-scheduling.md

 ![Intial task scheduling setting](media/mm-task-scheduling-inital.png)

-Select the desired Date and Time, the time is expressed in UTC -7 hrs.
-Pacific Time (US and Canada).
+Select the desired date and time.
+The time is expressed as UTC -7:00 (Pacific Time, US and Canada).

 ![Setting task date in the future](media/mm-task-scheduling-date.png)